 She has made it.
 It’s all up from here.

-Looking forward, she sees High Overlord Chaos smiling at her with the same excited, paternal love that he affords all of his minions, but now he loves her the best, she’s sure.
+Looking forward, she sees High Overlord Chaos smiling at her with the same excited, ageless love that he affords all of his minions, but now he loves her the best, she’s sure.

 Literary Short Fiction Minion is laid gently next to the overlord, them both sharing the same wide, plush seat crafted lovingly out of the corpses of his enemies.

-With a quaint smile, he gives a simple bow and raises up the first length of delicious, literally glowing fruits.
+With a quaint smile the minion gives a simple bow and raises up the first length of delicious, literally glowing fruits.